-In this plan, the City includes projections of program impact and funding.
+In this plan, the City includes projections of funding and program outcomes.
 These projections are tracked to measure the City's performance with addressing community needs.
 The performance analysis compares past and future service numbers, and the analysis enables the City to make program improvements and effectively allocate resources.
 The following outlines our five-year service projections based on expected local and federal funding.